LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 4. Return to the File Upload interaction, open the **Interaction Details**, click **Settings**, and specify the following in the **File Upload Settings**:
     - **Accept File Types**: Select the types of files that you will accept for upload (PDF, JPEG, PNG, DOCx, and so on).
 If the consumer attempts to upload a file of any other type, the upload will fail, and the following default error message is sent to the consumer: "The file type is invalid.
 Upload one of these types: {A}, {B}, {C}."
 To help to avoid this, you might want to include mention of the acceptable file types in the message to the consumer, as we've done in the image above.
-    - **Success Message**: Enter the message to send to the consumer if the file upload is successful, e.g., "Receipt of ID was successful."
+    - **Success Message**: Enter the message to send to the consumer if the file upload is successful, e.g., "Receipt of the file was successful."
 If you don't enter a message, the following default message is sent, "ABC."
-    - **Failure Message**: Enter the message to send to the consumer if the file upload is unsuccessful due to an error, e.g., "Receipt of ID was unsuccessful."
+    - **Failure Message**: Enter the message to send to the consumer if the file upload is unsuccessful due to an error, e.g., "Receipt of the file was unsuccessful."
 If you don't enter a message, the following default message is sent, "DEF."
     - **In Progress Message**: Enter the message to send to the consumer if upload *to the LiveEngage environment* is successful.
-As an example, you might enter, "Just a moment while we upload your file..." because what follows next is the actual upload to your external file share.
+As an example, you might enter, "Just a moment while we upload your file..." because what follows next is the integration interaction that uploads the file to your external file share.
 6. Finish configuring the interactions as desired, and save your changes.

 #### Customization